Donaldnaz/Infrastructure-as-code/Readme.md

   * Attached to the same VPC network
   * Created only after the storage bucket exists using `depends_on`

-## Why this is useful

-This project shows that you can:

-* Work with Infrastructure as Code using Terraform
-* Understand the basics of Google Cloud networking and compute
-* Pin provider versions for reproducible deployments
-* Model dependencies between resources
-* Use provisioners for simple automation and diagnostics

-The configuration is intentionally small and easy to read so a reviewer can scan it quickly and still see good practices.

 ## Prerequisites

 Before you run this project, you need: